 What’s it about?

-In the Northern hemisphere, we are in the middle of our “viral season” and it is not uncommon to see an infant 60 days or younger with a presumed viral illness and temperature.
-These cases can be difficult to navigate, pitting two fundamental pillars of paediatric emergency medicine against one another; the low threshold of a full septic screen and antibiotics versus the first do no harm principle in managing simple viral infections.
-The concern for the clinician is always the possibility of missing a serious bacterial infection (SBI) and the morbidity and mortality associated with it.
+We are in the middle of our viral season in the Northern Hemisphere, and it is not uncommon to see an infant 60 days or younger with a presumed viral illness and temperature.
+These cases can be difficult, pitting two fundamental pillars of paediatric emergency medicine against one another: the low threshold of a full septic screen and antibiotics versus the first do no harm principle in managing simple viral infections.

 Why does it matter?